DaveGreen-Games/ShapeEngine/README.md

 - [Vortice.XInput](https://www.nuget.org/packages/Vortice.XInput) (Gamepad Vibration)
 - [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) (Data Handler Json Serialization/Deserialization)

-## Known Problems/ Issues
-- Simple Collision is not finished yet.
-The entire collision system with the CollisionHandler and HashGrid System works right now but not all the dynamic collision functions are implemented yet.
-Only circle, segment, and point colliders work as collider class right now.
-If you want to use one of the other collider classes you have to set your ICollidable object as an area instead of a collider.
-(In the Demo the projectiles are actually areas while the player and asteroids are colliders)

 ## Limitations
 - There is no physics system because I don´t need one and would´t know how to make one.
 There is complete collision system but the collision response is up to you.
 You can also use raylibs physics system.
 - The UI system is functional but not finished yet.